holachuy/staging-dtp/index.md

   * If you are a company that wants to add an integrations to allow your users to easy import and export data: [Learn More](https://github.com/google/data-transfer-project/blob/master/Documentation/Integration.md)

-  * If you are an individual that wants to contribute technically please see our contributions guide (add link).
+  * If you are an individual that wants to contribute technically please see our contributions guide [Learn More](https://github.com/google/data-transfer-project/blob/master/Documentation/Developer.md)

   * If you want to be involved in non-technical aspects of the project you can join the discussion at dtp-discuss or email the maintainers at portability-maintainers@googlegroups.com